cmorterud/cmorterud.github.io/_posts/2026-05-23-terasort-data-movement.markdown

 Once the splitters were known, each record was assigned a destination locale.
 This is where the project became more about systems than sorting.

-The implementation tracked how many records belonged to each destination and where those ranges started and ended.
-Sorting locally first helped here.
-Records destined for the same splitter range appeared in contiguous chunks, so the code could move ranges instead of treating the data as unrelated individual records.
+The implementation then had to move records to the locale responsible for their key range.
+Sorting locally first helped because records for the same destination tended to be grouped by key range rather than appearing as a completely arbitrary stream.

 That is the practical lesson.
 Distributed algorithms often spend their time not on the core operation, but on arranging the data so the core operation is